Niftski

-Niftski is an American speedrunner.
-He is the fastest person in history to ever complete Super Mario Bros., at 4 minutes, 54 seconds, and 448 milliseconds.
-He also holds other world records for the video game, and was the first person to beat it in less than 4 minutes and 55 seconds.
+Niftski is an American speedrunner and online streamer.
+He is a prominent speedrunner of Super Mario Bros. and the fastest person in history to ever complete it at 4 minutes, 54 seconds, and 332 milliseconds.
+He holds other world records for Super Mario Bros.
+(1985), including the record for all levels without using warps, and was the first person to beat it in less than 4 minutes and 55 seconds.

 Early and personal life

 Niftski is from the United States.
 He started gaming when he was three years old, on PC, including Flash games.
-He started playing Super Mario Bros. around six years of age.
+He started playing Super Mario Bros. around six years old.

 Speedrunning career

 Niftski began speedrunning in 2019.
 He set his first world record in the any% category for Super Mario Bros. in 2020, with a time of 4:55.430, more than a fifth of a second improvement over Kosmic, the former world record holder.
 He set the record during a four-hour live stream.
 Justyna Janik notes the practice and study it would take to set this record.

 In April 2021, Niftski reclaimed the record from fellow speedrunner Miniland.
 This time, he brought the time under 4:55, to 4:54.948, a feat that Kyle Orland of Ars Technica compared to the four-minute mile.
 The 4:55 barrier is expected to be the last "full second" barrier for Super Mario Bros. speedrunning.
 The community called the milestone "historic".

 Orland writes that the video of the run is worth watching to hear Niftski's exclamations.
 Elizabeth Henges of Eurogamer also notes the emotion shown by Niftski upon reaching the milestone.
 After claiming this record, Niftski declared his goal to set world records in other categories, including minus world and blindfolded runs.
 In late 2021, Niftski reclaimed the world record, again from Miniland.
 He then improved upon it in August 2022, reducing the time by 5 more frames.

-In January 2022, Niftski set a world record of 5:02:785 in the "glitchless" category of the same game.
+In January 2022, Niftski set a world record of 5:02:785 in the "glitchless" category of the same game on his first attempt.
 The category disallows the use of exploits.
 Two years later he would improve his record to 5:02:685.
 In September 2023, Niftski broke his own any% world record in the game again, lowering the time to 4:54.631.
 To make this time, he had to add a technique called "Lightning 4-2" to his run, which shaved fractions of a second off level 4-2 of the game.
 The technique was established by a speedrunner named HappyLee, who used emulation tools in what is known as a tool-assisted speedrun (TAS).
 Niftski himself updated that method, with the development of the method used in this run also aided by KingOfJonnyBoy.
 This record is the first time a human has achieved the best result with respect to "frame rules"; however, there was still time to save in 8-4, the game's final stage.